Margaret Busby

 Margaret Busby CBE, Hon.
 FRSL (Nana Akua Ackon) is a major cultural figure around the world.
 Her career has spanned work as a publisher, editor, interviewer, reviewer, scriptwriter, lyricist, radio and TV presenter, activist and mentor.
 She has judged prestigious literary prizes, including the Booker, and served on the boards of such organisations as the Royal Literary Fund, Wasafiri magazine, Tomorrow’s Warriors, and the Africa Centre in London.
 She has been a guest on BBC Radio 4’s Desert Island Discs.
 In 2023 she was appointed President of English PEN.

-She is an Honorary Fellow of the Royal Society of Literature and recipient of multiple honorary doctorates and awards, including the London Book Fair Lifetime Achievement Award, the Bocas Henry Swanzy Award, the Royal Society of Literature’s Benson Medal, and the Royal African Society’s inaugural Africa Writes Lifetime Achievement Award.
+A long-time campaigner for diversity in publishing, and a founding member of Greater Access to Publishing (GAP), she is the current President of English PEN, an Honorary Fellow of the Royal Society of Literature, and recipient of multiple honorary doctorates and awards, including the London Book Fair Lifetime Achievement Award, the Bocas Henry Swanzy Award, the Royal Society of Literature’s Benson Medal, and the Royal African Society’s inaugural Africa Writes Lifetime Achievement Award.

 Please get in touch to discuss publishing rights for Margaret Busby.